 A clear starry night had given way to low lying cloud and mist by morning.
 Rather unfortunate as if it had been a day later, I would have been blessed with excellent views.
 After eating breakfast, I made haste for Mt.
 Kobushi 甲武信ヶ岳 (2,475 m) though by the time I arrived at the ridgeline the wind had already strengthened.
 From the ridgeline I repeated my footsteps from a few years back on the Mt.
 Kinpu hike where I was similarly greeted with whiteout conditions at the summit.
 At least I could console myself with having my brief moment on the summit in solitude.
 With the weather beginning to shift from mist to rain by the minute it was time to start heading down.
 It should be mentioned that the trail to Jumonjitouge Pass 十文字峠 is noticeably more challenging than the previous days Nishisawa course.

 From Mt.
-Sanpo 三宝山 (2,483 m) through to the Shiriiwa rock 尻岩 its trouble-free though traversing past Bushin Shiraiwa 武信白岩 (climbing prohibited) through to Jumonji Koya Hut 十文字小屋 requires close attention to your footwork with plenty of tree roots and lose rocks to bring you unstuck.
+Sanpo 三宝山 (2,483 m) the highest mountain in Saitama Prefecture through to the Shiriiwa rock 尻岩 its trouble-free.
+Traversing past Bushin Shiraiwa 武信白岩 (climbing prohibited) through to Jumonji Koya Hut 十文字小屋 requires close attention to your footwork with plenty of tree roots and lose rocks to bring you unstuck.
 From Mt.
 Oyama 大山 (2,225 m) down to the hut necessitates climbing down a series of chains which was a little unnerving, especially alone and in the wet.
 Finally, I arrived at the Jumonji Koya Hut (campsite 1,000 yen) around mid-day to a warm greeting, the midday TV weather forecast and some hot tea thanks to the kind caretaker.
 The campsite conjures an enchanting effect in the rain and was relieved to find a nice flat spot to while away the hours under the pitter-patter of my tent fly.

 Day 3: Comfortable Hike Back to Moukidaira (7.1 km)